Ultimate Guide to Chicken Coop Flooring

 #1: Wood or Plywood Flooring

-Using wood boards or plywood flooring is a very common option inside the chicken coop.
+Using wood boards or plywood flooring is a very common option.
+I’ve had 2 coops with plywood flooring throughout the years.
 That’s because the materials are fairly inexpensive and easy to find.
 They are also easy to install!

-While it’s not my favorite option due to the potential to harbor pests and it can be challenging to clean, it’s still a viable one as long as you know what to look out for.
+It’s not my favorite option due to the potential to harbor pests, and it can be challenging to clean, but it’s still a viable one as long as you know what to look out for and how to manage it.

 *TIP: The important thing to ensure is that you are purchasing plywood and not OSB (strand board or chip board).
 While those are a cheaper option, they are not durable and absorb water like a sponge.